You know that a poor diet, lack of exercise, too much

 So although a toxic free life is impossible, less toxic living is not.
 But you’ll need to shed your toxic products habit to reduce your toxin exposure.

-But what exactly is a toxin?
+First, what exactly is a toxin?
 How does your body deal with toxic chemical exposure and how does toxin exposure damage your health?